aswen2000/413-project2/README.txt

     3. Then in the Git bash shell, run the following command: python index.py
-        Make sure to have python installed, along with java This should all work within the shell
+        Make sure to have python installed, along with java and be able to run at the current folder location (Add to PATH)
+        This should all work within the shell